EFE Matrix / IFE Matrix explained

-This article explains the EFE matrix and the IFE matrix in a practical way.
+EFE matrix: this article explains the EFE matrix and the IFE matrix in a practical way.
+Next to what this matrix is, the article also highlights the external and internal factors, the weights, a step-by-step plan and the advantages.
 After reading it, you understand the core of this strategy methodology.
+Enjoy reading!

 About the EFE matrix and the IFE matrix